ChihshengJ/hover/README.md

 ### 5. Search with Range

-Not only is the search more accurate than the default readers as it can detect phrases broken by lines and columns, it also enables you to search with a specific range.
+Not only is the search as accurate as Chrome's default reader (it's honestly awesome), it also enables you to search with a specific range that parse your range query semantically.
+Section title, page number, or even "+2" (as in next 2 page) will be interpreted as a page number for ranged search.

 <p align="center">
 <img src="assets/search_demo.png" width="800" alt="Hover Banner"/>